Mixed 't Hooft Anomalies and the Witten Effect for AdS Black Holes: The near BPS density of states

 Of course, it was not guaranteed that all of these quantities were supposed to agree once quantum corrections are taken into account.

-We have already commented on the apparent divergence in the spectrum for the gapless states.
+We have already commented on the apparent divergence in the spectrum for the gapless states, which we claim are the origin of the large mismatch in \eqref{eq:indexdegeneracytheta}.
 This requires further discussion, as it makes it difficult to define the ``ground state degeneracy'' which we claim does not really agree with the Hawking formula.
 For this special set of gapless states which have $Z_{sch} = k$, we may examine the $E\rightarrow 0$ behavior of \eqref{eq:twistedMICRO}:

 This is a sign that there is a number of (near) ground states which grows exponentially in $N$, but with an inverse square root of the energy-- all with a fixed value of the R-charge.
 This might have been the best we could hope to do using only the gravitational theory, and even with quantum corrections these states cannot be exactly resolved in gravity.
 If one could do this (with additional non-perturbative and stringy effects), it is the counting of these states which would deserve to be called the extremal degeneracy in \eqref{eq:indexdegeneracytheta}.